akka/akka/docs/src/main/paradox/scala/http/common/http-model.md

  * an entity (body data)
  * a protocol

-Here are some examples how to construct an `HttpRequest`:
+Here are some examples how to construct an @unidoc[HttpRequest]:

 Scala
 :   @@snip [ModelSpec.scala]($test$/scala/docs/http/scaladsl/ModelSpec.scala) { #construct-request }